jtlapp/tape/readme.markdown

 `tape`-based test harness with command line options and extra hooks

+## IMPORTANT NOTICE

+I created this a few days ago as an extension of the [`tape` module](https://github.com/substack/tape), but I'm finding `tape` too fragile a dependency.
+I already have a much more robust implementation based on the ['tap' module](https://github.com/tapjs/node-tap) and will post it shortly as a new module.

 ## Overview

 `tapeo` numbers all named tests and has a command line option for specifying the number of a test to run.
 There is also an option that halts testing after a specified number of failed tests. `tapeo` provides hooks for preprocessing the set of all tests, for postprocessing each test, and for aborting the test suite with a TAP "Bail out!" notice.